 Daylilies are among the most popular perennials grown in Florida.
-These hardy, fleshy-rooted plants are relatively free from serious pests and have a long blooming period.
+These hardy plants are relatively pest-free and have a long blooming period.

 One reason for daylilies' popularity is its variety.
 The plants are available in different growth habits, flower shapes, and colors, including yellow, orange, red, pink, purple, and creamy white.
 Some daylilies are evergreen, while others are deciduous.
 There are early-season bloomers that start flowering in March and late-season daylilies that won't bloom until mid-May.
 The typical bloom period is about four to seven weeks, although some varieties bloom even longer.

 Select a combination of early- and late-season bloomers to extend the flowering season.
 Daylilies make the biggest impact in your landscape if you group multiple plants of the same color together.

 Potted daylilies establish easily, and can be found at garden centers although the choices are usually limited.
 For a wider range of options, look to nurseries that specialize in daylilies.
 They sell bare-root plants at the site, by mail-order or on-line.
 Local nurseries typically carry the best performers for their regions as well as the latest varieties.
 Daylilies tend to be reasonably priced, but some varieties can be very expensive.

 Daylilies can be planted throughout the year in Florida; however, spring and fall are ideal.
 Plant daylilies 18 to 24 inches apart, since some varieties multiply quickly and can become crowded.
 Daylilies are quite drought-tolerant, but perform best when moisture is readily available.
 Water well, mulch and keep the soil moist until plants are well established.